City status in the United Kingdom: Northern Ireland

-In Northern Ireland, as noted above, possession of a diocesan cathedral has never (except in the anomalous case of Armagh) been sufficient to attain this status.
-In addition, the Church of Ireland was disestablished in 1871.

-In spite of this, the 1911 Encyclopædia Britannica refers to Armagh (Armagh had lost city status in 1840) and Lisburn as cities.
-Armagh subsequently regained city status formally in 1994 and Lisburn achieved city status in 2002.
+In Northern Ireland, possession of a diocesan cathedral has never (except in the anomalous case of Armagh) been sufficient to attain this status.
+The Church of Ireland was disestablished in 1871, The 1911 Encyclopædia Britannica did refer to Armagh (which lost city status in 1840) and Lisburn as cities.
+Armagh subsequently regained city status formally in 1994, and Lisburn achieved city status in 2002.

 There are four towns in Northern Ireland with Church of Ireland cathedrals that do not have city status—Clogher, Downpatrick, Dromore and Enniskillen.

 Newry is the only city in Northern Ireland that does not have a Church of Ireland cathedral within its borders.

 Claimants

-A number of towns describe themselves as cities (at least in some contexts), despite not having the requisite Charter.
+A number of towns describe themselves as cities in some contexts, despite not having the requisite charter.